kiyo-masui/bitshuffle/README.rst

 used outside of python and in command line utilities such as ``h5dump``.

 ..
 [1] Chosen to fit comfortably within L1 cache as well as be well matched window of the LZF compression library.

+..
+[2] Over applying bitshuffle to the full dataset then applying LZ4 compression, this has the tremendous advantage that the block is already in the L1 cache.

 .. _`dynamically loaded filters`: http://www.hdfgroup.org/HDF5/doc/Advanced/DynamicallyLoadedFilters/HDF5DynamicallyLoadedFilters.pdf